polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/explore-sidecar-endpoints.md

 You now have a good working basis for using `sidecar` within Postman and to continue building on this experience.
 There are more areas for you to explore on your own, including how to:

 - Send requests using the other endpoints in the predefined collection.
-- Write tests in Postman for debugging purposes
+- Write tests in Postman for debugging purposes.
 - Set up Postman flows that allow you to connect a series of API REST requests.

-While you are exploring, make sure to continue reading more on `sidecar` on [GitHub](https://github.com/paritytech/substrate-api-sidecar).